Paintings by Werner Heckenbach

 ♣ these two were known earlier but have the latest numbering because of delays

 Thanks for visiting.
 If you have access to any other paintings, please send information.
-I know there are still more paintings out there.
+I am sure that there are still more paintings out there.

 I will not reveal any personal information about you except your first name.